Sue9104/web-manual/interface/user.md

 <span id='stat'></span>

-Dashboard counts user's workload, complete percentage and unfinished numbers according to task categories (Assignment, Translation, Review and Issues) and project name.
+Dashboard counts the user's workload, complete percentage and unfinished numbers according to task categories (Assignment, Translation, Review and Issues) and project name.
 Click on the blue text in the last column and it will jump to unfinished tasks.

 ![](/assets/dashboard.png)